ConnectedSystems/RISKi/README.md

 # RISKi - The [Risk] Data Library [i]nterface

-An in-development package that provides a consistent programmatic front-end to interact with the Risk Data Library.
+An in-development package that provides a consistent programmatic framework for the Risk Data Library.

+For historic reasons, the current implementation depends on:

+* rdl-data
+* rdl-infra (for local development)

+Work is in process to slowly replace the functionality provided by these packages.

 # Setup